-It can be difficult to maneuver the speed variable function.
+It can be difficult to control the speed of the mower.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.